-Table 3 describes the ecological objectives and targets for native vegetation in the Namoi WRPA.
+Table 3 describes the ecological objectives and targets for native vegetation in the Namoi catchment.
 Rather than focusing on outcomes for single species, objectives have been set for the plant community types (PCTs) to which the relevant species belong, which aligns to the main vegetation types described in the BWS.
 The vegetation objectives for the maintenance of these communities include targets for regular seed setting to promote ongoing population viability.

-Table 3 Native vegetation ecological objectives
+Table 3 Native vegetation (NV) ecological objectives and targets

-Ecological objective Targets 5 years (2024) 10 years (2029) 20 years (2039) NV1 Maintain the extent and via vegetation communities or channels Increase the cover of non-woody, inundation-dependent vegetation within or closely fringing river channels following inundation events NV2 Maintain or increase the extent and maintain the viability of non-woody vegetation communities occurring in wetlands and on floodplains Over a 5 year rolling period, phragmites, common reeds, nitre goosefoot and cumbungi to flower and set seed at least 2 years in 5 a of non-woody wetland es occurring within the Increase the total area of non-woody wetland vegetation by 10% occurring within actively managed flow paths Maintain the 2016 extent of river red gum woodland communities closely fringing river channels Maintain the extent and NV3 of river red gum commu river channels red gum communi channels that are condition no further decline red gum communi beriod: t and proportion of river ties closely fringing river n moderate or good in the condition of river ties closely fringing river n poor or degraded Over a 5 year rolling period: increase the proportion of river red gum communities closely fringing river channels that are in moderate or good condition improve the condition score of river red gum communities closely fringing river channels that are in poor, degraded or severely degraded condition by at least one condition score NV4a Maintain or increase the extent and maintain or improve the condition of River red gum forest Maintain the 2016 extent of river red gum forest
+Ecological objectives Targets Ecologic 5 years (2024) 10 years (2029) 20 years (2039) NV1 Maintain the extent and viability of non- woody vegetation communities occurring within channels Increase the cover of non-woody, inundation-dependent vegetation within or closely fringing river channels following inundation events NV2 Maintain or increase the extent and maintain the viability of non-woody vegetation communities occurring in wetlands and on floodplains Over a 5-year rolling period, phragmites, common flower and set seed at least 2 years in 5 Maintain the total area of non-woody wetland vegetation communities occurring within the regulated flow paths Increase the total area of non-woody wetland vegetation by 10% occurring within actively managed flow paths NV3 Maintain the extent and improve the condition of river red gum communities closely fringing river channels Maintain the 2016 extent of river red gum woodlan Over a 5-year rolling period: maintain the extent and proportion of river red gum communities closely fringing river channels that are in moderate or good condition no further decline in the condition of river red gum communities closely fringing river channels that are in poor or degraded condition nd communities closely fringing river channels Over a 5-year rolling period: increase the proportion of river red gum communities closely fringing river channels that are in moderate or good condition improve the condition score of river red gum communities closely fringing river channels that are in poor, degraded or severely degraded condition by at least one condition score

-Ecological objective Targets Targets 5 years (2024) 10 years (2029) 20 years (2039) NV4b native forest, woodland and shrubland communities on floodplains River red gum woodland t and proportion of Over a 5 year rolling period: increase the proportion of woodlands and shrublands in moderate or good condition NV4c Black box woodland good conditionno further decline rublands in poor or improve the condition score of woodlands and shrublands in poor, degraded or severely degraded condition by at least one condition NV4d Coolibah woodland dance of woodland lings in degraded river ls on the managed Support successful recruitment of trees in the long-term by increasing in the abundance of young adult trees (10-30 cm DBH) compared to the previous 10 year period NV4e Lignum shrublands Maintain the 2016 ext communities ent of lignum shrubland Increase the total area of lignum shrublands by 10% occurring within actively managed flow paths
+Faclori ical chicativas Targets Ecologi Ecological objectives 5 years (2024) 10 years (2029) 20 years (2039) NV4a River red gum forest Maintain the 2016 extent of river red gum forest NV4b River red gum woodland Over a 5-year rolling period: maintain the extent and proportion of woodlands and shrublands in moderate or good condition no further decline in the condition of woodlands and shrublands in poor or degraded condition Over a 5-year rolling period: increase the proportion of woodlands and shrublands in moderate or good condition NV4c Maintain or increase the extent and maintain or improve the condition of native forest, woodland and Black box woodland improve the condition score of woodlands and shrublands in poor, degraded or severely degraded condition by at least one condition score NV4d shrubland communities on floodplains Coolibah woodland increase the abundant seedlings and sapling nce of woodland gs in degraded river red ne managed floodplain • Support successful recruitment of trees in the long-term by increasing in the abundance of young adult trees (10-30 cm DBH) compared to the previous 10- year period NV4e Lignum shrublands Maintain the 2016 extent of lignum shrubland communities Increase the total area of lignum shrublands by 10% occurring within actively managed flow paths

-3.3 Waterbird objectives
+3.3 Waterbird values and objectives